Macy's heads into holidays strongly, boosts 2022 guidance

 Rival department store Kohl’s also reported third quarter earnings and shares sank 4%, despite beating expectations, after it withdrew guidance for the year.

 There is a lot going on outside of sales at the retailer, based in Menomonee Falls, Wisconsin.
-CEO Michelle Gass said this month she’s leaving for the top post at The Gap.
+CEO Michelle Gass said this month she’s leaving for the top post at Levi Strauss.
 There has also been heavy pressure from big stakeholders in the company for changes in leadership.

 Kohl’s board has formed search committee to find a new CEO.
 Director Tom Kingsbury is serving as interim CEO.